 The Faculty of Architecture at Khon Kaen University, in collaboration with the Khon Kaen Chamber of Commerce, Khon Kaen Creative Design Center, and other partner organizations, organized the “Khon Kaen Mor Lam Opera Hall” architectural concept design competition.
 The aim was to find a prototype concept for a “Center for Performing Arts and Development of the Mor Lam Creative Industry” that could be further developed into a real project in the future.

-This project stems from recognizing the potential of “Mor Lam,” a significant cultural heritage of the Isaan region, which can be extended to create economic value in performing arts, tourism, and creative industries.
+The project stems from the immense economic potential of “Mor Lam,” a significant cultural heritage of the Isaan region, which can be extended to create economic value in performing arts, tourism, and creative industries.
 However, there is a lack of a central hub for systematic development.
 This led to the idea of a Mor Lam Opera Hall in a mixed-use format, combining performance spaces, learning areas, and creative business areas in one location.

-The competition allowed students, alumni, and the general public to submit their work as teams.
-Five teams were selected for the final round, where they presented their work to a panel of nine distinguished judges on April 3, 2026, at the Khon Kaen Creative Design Center (TCDC Khon Kaen), Auditorium, 1st floor.
+The competition invited students, alumni, and the public to submit designs as teams.
+Five finalists were selected to present their work to a panel of nine distinguished judges on April 3, 2026, at the 1st Floor of the TCDC Khon Kaen Auditorium.

 Assoc.
 Prof. Niyom Wongpongkham, Ph.D., Vice President for Arts, Culture, and Creative Economy and event chairman, stated that this project is a crucial step in integrating culture with economics to create new opportunities for artists and entrepreneurs.
 It also provides a platform for the new generation to design the future of Isaan art in a contemporary style.
 This marks a significant move to elevate Mor Lam from a “local culture” to a “Soft Power” capable of generating economic value and sustainability.